grmkris/Closet---eth-global-Buenoes-Aires-2026/project.md

- AI Stilist - Autonomous Fashion Agent Platform
+ Closet - Autonomous Fashion Agent Platform

   Product Vision Document

   ---
   The Big Idea

-  AI Stilist is a three-sided marketplace where professional fashion stylists create autonomous AI agents that help people with their complete fashion journey - from daily outfit decisions to smart shopping - while users can discover, subscribe to, and trust these agents through transparent reputation systems.
+  Closet is a three-sided marketplace where professional fashion stylists create autonomous AI agents that help people with their complete fashion journey - from daily outfit decisions to smart shopping - while users can discover, subscribe to, and trust these agents through transparent reputation systems.